-Creating a customer avatar can help you refine your content and products in order to help your business excel.
-Whether you’re looking to help grow your following or hone in your sales pitch, you need to know what is an avatar and how to create one.
+Creating a customer blog avatar can help you refine your content and products in order to help your business excel.
+Whether you’re looking to help grow your following or hone in your sales pitch, you need to know what is an avatar for your blog and how to create one.

 When I recently asked my Facebook group, “What is an Avatar?”
 I was shocked when the majority of responders said, “No idea!”

 Most people don’t feel confident about who they’re writing to and how to talk to them.
-Let’s begin by answering the question what is a customer avatar and then we’ll dive into how to create your own avatar that you can feel confident about.
+Let’s begin by answering the question what is a customer blog avatar and then we’ll dive into how to create your own avatar for your blog that you can feel confident about.

-IE 80: What is an Avatar & How to Create One: A Training for Bloggers
+IE 80: What is a Blog Avatar & How to Create One: A Training for Bloggers

 What Is a Customer Avatar?

-Your avatar is simply your ideal audience member or customer.
+Your blog avatar is simply your ideal audience member or customer.

 If you are a blogger, your avatar is the person you are writing to every time you publish a blog post.
 If you are a blogger and you also create products, your avatar is the audience member that not only reads your blog, but is also the person you want to reach with your products.